ppamidimarri/TeslaDashcamWeb/README.md

 Note: The Tesla car browser doesn't load local websites.
 So if you want TeslaDashcamWeb to load on the car browser, you will need to perform the steps mentioned [here](https://github.com/ppamidimarri/TeslaDashcamWeb/issues/7#issuecomment-505220969) after you have TeslaDashcamWeb working.

+**Update August 2019**

+I have stopped using TeslaDashcamWeb because I wanted to merge the three videos from the car into one and view them together in a website.
+I have created the [TeslaCamMerge project](https://github.com/ppamidimarri/TeslaCamMerge) to accomplish this.
+I am running this now instead of TeslaDashcamWeb.

 ## Hardware
 * Raspberry Pi Zero W
 * Micro-USB to USB cable, plugged into one of the Tesla's USB ports